lucaswkuipers/SafeTypesMacros/README.md

 Contributions are what make the open-source community such a fantastic place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

+## What to contribute?

+If you want to start contributing but don't know what to work on, try looking at the open [Issues Tab](https://github.com/lucaswkuipers/SafeTypes/issues)

+## Steps to contribute

 1. Fork the Project
 2. Create your Branch (`git checkout -b your_branch_name`)
 3. Commit your Changes (`git commit -m 'Add some amazing feature'`)